commschamp/cc_tutorial/tutorials/tutorial8/README.md

 ----

-**SIDE NOTE**: One of the previous tutorials showed that the handler type may be forward declared bofore the definition of the common message interface class.
+**SIDE NOTE**: One of the previous tutorials showed that the handler type may be forward declared before the definition of the common message interface class.
-It is important to understand that the presence of the `RetType` inner type inside the handler class cannot be determined.
+It is important to understand that in such case the presence of the `RetType` inner type inside the handler class cannot be determined.
 As the result `void` as the handling return type will be assumed.